Foreclosure / Chapter 7 Bankruptcy

 Does filing for Chapter 7 bankruptcy stop foreclosure?

 The initial answer is, yes!
 As soon as you file for bankruptcy, all debt collection and foreclosure proceedings must immediately stop.
-Unfortunately, this does not mean that your house will no longer be foreclosed on, it really just means that, for the time being, the bank has to wait to continue with their foreclosing proceedings.
+Unfortunately, this does not mean that your house will no longer be foreclosed on, it really just means that, for the time being, the bank has to wait to continue with its foreclosing proceedings.
 There are two main ways that banks can continue to foreclose on your house, even after you file for bankruptcy.

 1. First, at the end of your bankruptcy hearing, if you still haven’t caught up on missed payments or you are still missing new payments, the bank can continue pursuing you for payment.
 Once your case is complete, the automatic stay, which keeps lenders from collecting, is lifted.
 This removes your protection from foreclosure.